ctrlplusb/easy-peasy/website/docs/docs/api/effect-on.md

 Allows you to declare an effect within your model which will execute every time the targeted state changes.

-Two arguments are provided [unstable_effectOn](/docs/api/effect-on.html); namely the `stateResolvers` and the `handler`.
-The `stateResolvers` are an array of functions which should resolve the target state that the effect should track.
-When the tracked state changes the `handler` function is executed.
+Two arguments are provided to [unstable_effectOn](/docs/api/effect-on.html); namely the `stateResolvers` and the `handler`.
+The `stateResolvers` are an array of functions which should resolve the target state that should be tracked.
+When the tracked state changes the `handler` function is executed..

 The `handler` can be *asynchronous* or *synchronous*.
 It receives the [store](/docs/api/store.html) actions, a `change` object containing the `prev` values for the targeted state and the `current` values as well as the `action` that caused the change in state.
 It additionally receives a `helper` argument allowing you to access the [store](/docs/api/store.html) state etc.